sajusal/sros-peering/README.md

 # Switching to MD-CLI

-Starting SROS release 23, all new routers will default to MD-CLI on boot up.
+Starting SR OS release 23, all new routers will default to MD-CLI on boot up.
 In case you are using an older release and need to switch to MD-CLI, please use the below commands which will enable MD-CLI, Netconf and gNMI on the router.
-For more details on MD-CLI, visit [SROS MD-CLI Guide](https://documentation.nokia.com/sr/23-7-1/titles/md-cli-command-reference.html#undefined).
+For more details on MD-CLI, visit [SR OS MD-CLI Guide](https://documentation.nokia.com/sr/23-7-1/titles/md-cli-command-reference.html#undefined).

 From Classic CLI run: